minoobeyzavi/Future-Projects/README.md

 5- Integrity, the power of words and literal sentiment patterns in stories

-6- Positive popularity vs. non-positive popularity and emotional energy propagation on social media
+6- Positive popularity vs. non-positive popularity and propagation of sentiment on social media

 7- Project Hercules: "Create the catalyst buttefly effect movement that causes a universal social evolution" => Be the change I wish to see in the world => God wants us to learn => Directly ask/receive directions/miracles from God